lividhen/misc-mods/README.md

 ### quest_network_interface.sh

 A port of [UbootVRC/Wired-Steam-Link-VR](https://github.com/UbootVRC/) for linux.
 Lets you do wired steam vr link.
+The option to let apps connect over usb under the link category in settings must be disabled.

 ---